Root Canal Therapy

 What Happens during a Root Canal?

-During root canal therapy, Dr. Stanford removes the infected tissue from inside the tooth and then cleans and medicates it.
+During root canal therapy, Dr. Carron removes the infected tissue from inside the tooth and then cleans and medicates it.
 After root canal therapy is completed, your tooth is given time to heal.

 Your tooth will need to be strengthened with a dental crown after it’s healed to ensure that it provides the same function you had before your injury or infection.